Almond Coffee Cake with Brown Butter Streusel Topping

 3. In a bowl combine ¾ cup flour, ⅓ cup brown sugar, 2 tablespoons granulated sugar, and a pinch of kosher salt.
 Add the browned butter along with ½ teaspoon vanilla extract and ¼ teaspoon almond extract.
 Mix with a fork until crumbly clumps form.
 Place the streusel in the refrigerator while preparing the cake.

-4. In a bowl whisk 6 tablespoons softened butter and ¾ cup powdered sugar until smooth.
+4. In a separate bowl whisk 6 tablespoons softened butter and ¾ cup powdered sugar until smooth.
 Add 1 egg, 1 egg yolk, 1½ teaspoons almond extract, and ½ teaspoon vanilla extract and mix until combined.
 Stir in ¾ cup almond flour, 1 tablespoon all-purpose flour, and ¼ teaspoon salt until a thick paste forms.
 Set aside.

 5. Preheat oven to 350°F (175°C).
 Line an 8×8 inch baking pan with parchment paper.